Bioengineering Program Educational Objectives, Student Outcomes and Current Major Count

 Bioengineering Program Educational Objectives

-- Our graduates will have a thorough foundation in engineering, and relevant knowledge of life sciences and ethical issues, that enables successful careers in bioengineering in providing services and developing technologies to improve human health.
+- Our graduates will have a thorough foundation in engineering, and relevant knowledge of life sciences and ethical issues, that enables successful careers in in providing services and developing technologies and products to improve human health.

-- Our graduates willl have a breadth and depth of opportunities, both academic and extracurricular, to enable them to develop their leadership skills, including the ability to communicate effectively to diverse audiences.
+- Our graduates will have a breadth and depth of opportunities, both academic and extracurricular, to enable them to develop their leadership and collaboration skills, especially the ability to communicate effectively.

-- Through a variety of opportunities including senior project, lab work and/or co-op in industry, government or academia, our graduates are well prepared to continue to acquire practical skills and experience.
+- Through a variety of opportunities including senior project, mentored research and co-ops in industry, government or academia, our graduates are well prepared to continue to acquire practical skills and experience.

 - Our graduates will be qualified to practice as an engineer and/or pursue advanced study in bioengineering and related fields (e.g. MS, Ph.D., MD, DDS).